Accelerating the assembly of defect-free atomic arrays with maximum parallelisms: Principle of operation

 In the first move, we arrange the first row of atoms to horizontally align with the leftmost target sites, i.e., sites in the target geometry, and record the unfilled sites as defects.
 These atoms will be vertically moved to the first row of target sites in future steps.
 At this point, no information of other rows of atoms is needed (thus marked transparent in Fig.~\ref{fig:tetris}(a)).
 In the second move, we first arrange the atoms to horizontally align with the defects left by the first move (named borrowed atoms and marked blue).
 Then the atoms left are again arranged to the leftmost target sites and the defects left are recorded.
 The borrowed atoms are still marked as defects, because they will eventually fill the defects left by the first move and be moved to the first row of target sites in future steps, instead of the second row.
 Then in moves 3--6, we repeat the above procedures by first moving the atoms to horizontally align with the defects left by the previous move, and then arranging other atoms to align with the leftmost target sites.
 It is worth emphasizing that, although we describe the moving of borrowed atoms and ordinary atoms in sequence, all of them in the same row are actually moved simultaneously.

 Moves 1--6 are called Tetrimino constructions, since it is clear that after move 6, the atoms are arranged as pieces of connected blocks (more visible in a larger array, see the middle panel of Fig.~\ref{fig:tetris}(b)).
 At this point we check if there are enough atoms in each column.
 We proceed only when this is satisfied.
+Otherwise, we discard this attempt and start over.
 The next moves are named Tetrimino elimination.
 In move 7--10, we compress the columns in the target area in the vertical direction to form defect-free columns, and obtain the target defect-free $4\times 4$ atomic array.

 Now we give the strict mathematical description of the Tetris algorithm to rearrange target arrays with arbitrary geometries.
 We start with an $L \times W$ reservoir tweezer array.
 The target geometry is described by $L$ ordered sets, $\mathbb{R}_1, \mathbb{R}_2, \dots, \mathbb{R}_L$, where $\mathbb{R}_i = \left[ r_{i,1}, r_{i,2}, \dots, r_{i,N_i} \right]$, with $N_i<W$, records the row indices of the target atomic positions in the $i$-th column.
 The total atom number in the target array is $N = \sum_{i=1}^L N_i$.
 As mentioned in the example above, the algorithm takes three steps.